background

 Transcript

-[00:10:10] The next post is how to work with Postgres in Go.
-So if you use Go you woulddefinitely I think find this of benefit to get the most out of working with PostgreSQL.
-This ismostly about the interaction of Go with postgres and general recommendations and hesummarizes a lot of his conclusions at the bottom here.
-But as you can see it's a verycomprehensive post but he gives a suggestion on what postgres driver you should use configurelimits for your connection pool size collect connection pool metrics log what's happening in thedriver.
+The next post is "How to work with Postgres in Go".
+This is from medium.com.
+So if you use Go, you would definitely I think find this of benefit to get the most out of working with PostgreSQL.
+This is mostly about the interaction of Go with Postgres and general recommendations and he summarizes a lot of his conclusions at the bottom here.
+As you can see, it's a very comprehensive post but he suggests what Postgres driver you should use to configure limits for your connection pool size, collect connection pool metrics log what's happening in the driver.
 So a lot of recommendations on using Go with PostgreSQL.
-So if you're using that tool,definitely a blog post to check out to make sure you get the most performance out of it.
+So if you're using that tool, definitely a blog post to check out to make sure you get the most performance out of it.

-[00:11:41] So if that's of interest to you, definitely a blog post to check out.
-And the final piece ofcontent is trace Query Processing internals with Debugger.
-So this goes through the wholeprocess of tracing a query through PostgreSQL.
-So this is again a very comprehensive blog postthat goes through describing each steps that the query goes through through PostgreSQL.
-So ifyou are looking wanting to look at the internals and how PostgreSQL does its querying.
-Thiswould be another piece of content to check out.
+The final piece of content is "Trace Query Processing internals with Debugger".
+This is from highgo.ca.
+So this goes through the whole process of tracing a query through PostgreSQL.
+So this is again a very comprehensive blog post that goes through describing each step that the query goes through through PostgreSQL.
+So if you are looking to look at the internals and how PostgreSQL does its querying.
+This would be another piece of content to check out.

 episode_image